Exabyte-io/documentation/docs/collaboration/sharing/access-levels.md

 ## External (Anyone on the web)

-Entities can also be shared externally on the public internet, and therefore be made retrievable through general search engines, with the  "Anyone on the web" option <i class="zmdi zmdi-globe zmdi-hc-border"></i>.
+Entities can also be shared externally on the public internet, and consequently be made retrievable through general search engines, with the  "Anyone on the web" option <i class="zmdi zmdi-globe zmdi-hc-border"></i>.

 ## Public (all Users)